 - The recipient’s address and other relevant details.

 - You must clearly describe what you are invoicing for, e.g. IT services – 35 hours (units) at £40 per hour.

 - The date the invoice was issued.

-- The ‘tax point’ (if the date of supply was different to the date when you issued the invoice).
+- The ‘tax point’ (if the date of supply was different from the date when you issued the invoice).